Acacia loderi: Distribution and habitat

-Acacia loderi is found in inland southeastern Australia, mainly in far western New South Wales, from White Cliffs in the north of the tip of northwestern Victoria in the south, east to Hillston and west through the Darling River basin and Broken Hill into eastern South Australia, growing in colonized brown or red soils in mostly flat country.
-It forms a dominant component of Acacia loderi shrubland, where it is found with such trees as black oak (Casuarina pauper), inland rosewood (Alectryon oleifolius) and leopardwood (Flindersia maculosa), and an understory of chenopods and grasses.

-Acacia loderi shrubland has been classified as an Endangered Ecological Community by the New South Wales Government.
+Nealie is found in inland mainland southeastern Australia, mainly in far western New South Wales, from west of Hillston and north to White Cliffs, extending into Oakbank Station and Netley Gap in South Australia and near Merbein and Nathalia in Victoria.
+It grows in colonized brown or red soils in mostly flat country, and forms a dominant component of Acacia loderi shrubland, where it is found with such trees as black oak (Casuarina pauper), inland rosewood (Alectryon oleifolius) and leopardwood (Flindersia maculosa), and an understory of chenopods and grasses.
+Acacia loderi shrubland has been classified as an 'Endangered Ecological Community' by the New South Wales Government.
 Key threats include clearing and excessive grazing by livestock.